ashkan18/graphlient/README.md

 response.data.invoice.line_items.first.price
 ```

-### Use Graphlient::Query directly
+### Generate Queries with Graphlient::Query

 You can directly use `Graphlient::Query` to generate GraphQL queries.
-Example:

 ```ruby
 query = Graphlient::Query.new do